Skip to Content

 17. Pekehund

-Pekehunds make great companions for seniors, singles, and small families.
-They adapt well to living in smaller spaces but require daily activities.
+Known for their loyalty and affection, Pekehunds make great companions for seniors, singles, and small families.
+They adapt well to smaller spaces but need daily activities.

 18. Dox-bull